Helpful?

 Yes No Share to Facebook

-Person Aboard Trailer Contrary to Section 188 of the Highway Traffic Act
+Contrary to Section 188 of the Highway Traffic Act

-Is It Against the Law to Tow a Trailer With a Person Onboard?
+What Is the Law and Fine For Towing a Trailer With a Person Onboard?

 Driving While Towing a House Trailer or Boat Trailer, Among Other Types, While a Person Is Inside Violates Section 188 of the Highway Traffic Act.
 Upon Conviction a Driver Is Subject to Penalties That Include a Fine In a Range From $60 to $1,000 Plus a Statutory Victim Surcharge and Court Cost As Well As Potential Insurance Rate Consequences.